 Still, while large numbers of potential users may be curious, many of them have so far held off from taking the leap because it is not immediately clear how much work is involved in trying to take advantage of these new sources of information.
 The fear is that alternative data represents an uncomfortable departure from the way they’ve always operated.

-that fear is misplaced.
+That fear is misplaced.

 The use of alternative data does involve change, but portfolio managers need not be daunted by the idea of adding it to their analytical tool chest.
 There are three stages managers need to go through to start trading with alternative data, but they are neither onerous nor radically different from what many firms already do.